Manta-Network/docs/docs/zkShuffle/Circuits/03-Tutorial.md

 # Overview

 This tutorial shows a simple game zkHilo.
-In particular, each of two players draw 1 card and bet, where the player with larger card value wins.
+In particular, each of the two players draw 1 card and bet, where the player with a larger card value wins.
 The complete logic is:

 ```ts
     zkHiLo Game Logic :